Fanglanc/HGGAN/README.md

   --anchor_key_dim 32
 ```

-This stage trains the hierarchical generator and saves checkpoints under the specified output directory.
+The training stage optimizes the hierarchical generator together with the conditional adversarial objective and saves checkpoints under the specified output directory.

 ## Generation

-After training, generate plans from the trained checkpoint:
+After training, generate land use plans from a trained checkpoint:

 ```bash
 python generate.py \